Political sociology: Overview

-In other words, political sociology is concerned with how social trends, dynamics, and structures of domination affect formal political processes alongside social forces working together to create change.
+In other words, political sociology is concerned with how social trends, dynamics, and structures of domination affect formal political processes, as well as the social forces that work together to create change.
 From this perspective, we can identify three major theoretical frameworks: pluralism, elite or managerial theory, and class analysis, which overlaps with Marxist analysis.

 Pluralism sees politics primarily as a contest among competing interest groups.
 Elite or managerial theory is sometimes called a state-centered approach.
-It explains what the state does by looking at constraints from organizational structure, semi-autonomous state managers, and interests that arise from the state as a unique, power-concentrating organization.
+It explains what the state does by examining constraints arising from organizational structure, semi-autonomous state managers, and interests that emerge from the state as a unique, power-concentrating organization.
 A leading representative is Theda Skocpol.
 Social class theory analysis emphasizes the political power of capitalist elites.
 It can be split into two parts: one is the "power structure" or "instrumentalist" approach, whereas another is the structuralist approach.
-The power structure approach focuses on the question of who rules and its most well-known representative is G. William Domhoff.
-The structuralist approach emphasizes the way a capitalist economy operates; only allowing and encouraging the state to do some things but not others (Nicos Poulantzas, Bob Jessop).
+The power structure approach focuses on the question of who rules, and its most well-known representative is G. William Domhoff.
+The structuralist approach emphasizes how a capitalist economy operates, allowing and encouraging the state to do some things but not others (Nicos Poulantzas, Bob Jessop).

 Where a typical research question in political sociology might have been, "Why do so few American or European citizens choose to vote?" or even, "What difference does it make if women get elected?", political sociologists also now ask, "How is the body a site of power?", "How are emotions relevant to global poverty?", and "What difference does knowledge make to democracy?"

 Political sociology vs. sociology of politics

-While both are valid lines of enquiry, sociology of politics is a sociological reductionist account of politics (e.g. exploring political areas through a sociological lens), whereas political sociology is a collaborative socio-political exploration of society and its power contestation.
-When addressing political sociology, there is noted overlap in using sociology of politics as a synonym.
-Sartori outlines that sociology of politics refers specifically to a sociological analysis of politics and not an interdisciplinary area of research that political sociology works towards.
-This difference is made by the variables of interest that both perspectives focus upon.
+While both are valid lines of inquiry, sociology of politics is a sociological reductionist account of politics (e.g., exploring political areas through a sociological lens).
+In contrast, political sociology is a collaborative socio-political exploration of society and the contestation of power.
+When addressing political sociology, there is an overlap in the use of sociology of politics as a synonym.
+Sartori outlines that sociology of politics refers specifically to a sociological analysis of politics, not to the interdisciplinary area of research that political sociology seeks to pursue.
+This difference is due to the variables of interest that both perspectives focus on.
 Sociology of politics centres on the non-political causes of oppression and power contestation in political life, whereas political sociology includes the political causes of these actions throughout commentary with non-political ones.